 “My life to yours, my Breath become yours.”

 Denth froze, then stumbled.
-Fifty Breaths came into his body.
+Fifty Breaths leached from Vasher’s chest and surged into Denth’s body.
 They would be unwelcome, true, but he couldn’t turn them away.
 Fifty Breaths weren’t many, but they were enough.

-Enough to make him begin to shake in pleasure.
-Enough to make his senses lose control for just a second.
-And, in that time, Vasher stood--ripping the dagger free from the body--then slashed it through Denth’s throat.
+Enough to make Denth begin to shake in pleasure.
+Enough to make him lose control for just a second.
+And, in that second, Vasher stood--ripping the dagger free from the corpse beside him--then slashed it through Denth’s throat.

-The mercenary stumbled back, eyes wide, bleeding.
+The mercenary stumbled back, eyes wide, neck bleeding.
 He shook amidst the pleasure of gaining new Breaths even as his life flowed from him.

 “Nobody ever expects it,” Vasher said.
 Stepping forward.
 “Breath is worth a fortune.
 To put it into someone, then kill them, is to lose more money than most men will probably ever know.
 They never expect it.”

-Denth fell over, life fading away, new breaths vanishing.
+Denth fell over, life fading away, new Breaths and old both vanishing.

 “You wanted to know how I killed Arsteel,” Vasher said, spitting blood to the side.
 “Well, now you know.”